Jennifer Bartlett: Air: 24 Hours (1991-92)

 A collaboration between Bartlett and the fiction writer Deborah Eisenberg, Air: 24 Hours first appeared as a book of 24 paintings by Bartlett with accompanying text by Eisenberg.
 Each paintings shows a scene in Bartlett's house at a particular hour of the day.

 Amagansett series (2007–08)

+Around 2004, she began including fragments of text — phrases, bits of dialogue, dreams — in some of her paintings.
 Amagansett is a series of oil paintings that take the ocean, skies, and seaside landscapes of Long Island as their subject.
 They are painted in a distinctive cross-hatched style in a limited palette favoring blues, greens, grays, and browns.
 Some pieces are diptychs in which Bartlett explores the shifts visible in a landscape between two moments of time or seen from two slightly different angles of view.

+History of the universe: A novel

+After her first novel, Cleopatra I-IV (1971), published by The Poetry Project in an edition of 300 copies (unpaginated and unbound), Bartlett's massive experimental novel History of the universe: A novel was published by Nimbus Books on January 1, 1985.
+Like Andy Warhol's later published The Andy Warhol Diaries (1989) it is a book that mixes, with a surfeit of detail, stream-of-consciousness and traditional narrative; recounting a series of Bartlett's memories, impressions, and descriptions of family, art world individuals and conversations.
+Like Cleopatra I-IV, the book is divided into sections, and each is marked by one of Bartlett’s photograph.
+It is both banal and colorful: sometimes representational, sometimes abstract.
+In it, Bartlett alternates between a first- and third-person voice to address and recount the subjects of family, marriage, career, friends, and death.
+Peter Schjeldahl, Ron Padgett, and other members of the poetry community that gathered at St. Mark's Church in-the-Bowery encouraged Bartlett to join them in reading her precise inventory of personal events and habits aloud, and she found an audience receptive to her literary minimal art work there.

+An excerpt from History of the universe: A novel was included in the 2014 book Jennifer Bartlett: History of the Universe (1970-2011) that was published by Parrish Art Museum containing texts by Klaus Ottmann and Terrie Sultan.

 Commissions

 In 1981, Bartlett created Swimmers Atlanta, a 200-foot multimedia mural for the Federal Building in Atlanta, Georgia.
 Thereafter she completed commissions for Volvo, AT&T, Saatchi & Saatchi, Information Sciences Institute, and Battery Park.